Nearly every eight minutes in this country a family has lost everything to a home fire.

-The American Red Cross is asking people in the National Capital Region to remember those families impacted by disaster and to #help1family on Giving Day, Wednesday, April 26.
+The American Red Cross is asking people in Minnesota to remember those families impacted by disaster and to #help1family on Giving Day, Wednesday, April 26.
 Your donation can provide hope and urgent relief such as food, blankets and other essentials to people who need it most.

 About the American Red Cross

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit redcross.org/dc or follow us on Twitter at @RedCrossNCR.
+The Minnesota Region of the American Red Cross serves 5.2 million people in Minnesota and part of western Wisconsin.
+For more information, please visit redcross.org/mn or follow us on Twitter at @MNRedCross.